Community Climate Funding logo Community Climate Funding logo

 Yes

 In order to ensure transparency and accountability in the expenditure of public funds, all other grant contributions for eligible portions of the project must be declared and, depending on the total value, may decrease the value of the grant.
+This includes any other grant funding and any revenue that is generated from activities that are funded by the CEPF.

-Application limit per community
+Application Limit per Community

 1

-• Capable of completion by the applicant within one year from the date of grant approval
+• Capable of completion by the applicant within one year from the date of grant approval;

-Type of funding
+Type of Funding

 • Grant

-Range of funding available per project
+Range of Funding Available per Project

-• Under $100,000
+• Under $100 000

-Description of funding
+Description of Funding

 Maximum of $30,000

-Percentage of project funded
+Percentage of Project Funded

 Maximum of 100% of the cost of eligible activities

-Eligible costs
+Eligible Costs

 Capacity Building for the Community